10-4-pursuit/03-03p-youtube-clone/README.md

 ## Objective
 The objective of this project is to create a simplified version of YouTube.
 This is a web application that emulates key functionalities of YouTube, focusing on video browsing, searching, and viewing.
 This project is designed for educational purposes and to showcase the implementation of a simple video streaming service via the YouTube API.

+## Technologies Used
+### React
+- This project is built using **React**, for creating reusable UI components (like Search Bar, Video List, and Video Player), which enhanced the user experience and improved the maintainability of the codebase.

 ## Getting Started

 1. **Fork the Repository**: Click the 'Fork' button at the top right of this page to create a copy of this repository in your GitHub account.